cybertsotsi/logos/README.md

 If you were directly linking to them, all you have to do is replace this string -> '.../countries/united-states/vod/' with this one -> '.../misc/vod/'

 ## About the project
 The logos are adjusted to work on a dark background.
 Some of them are not suitable for light backgrounds.
-Since the Git interface is white you might think the logo is not loading but it is, just copy the **RAW** link by clicking the download button and use that URL <a href="https://github.com/cybertstosi/tv/blob/master/how-to.md">CLICK HERE for logo url help-guide.</a> I recommend getting a browser extension that changes Git to dark. ***Update: Git has now implemented dark mode.***
+Since the Git interface is white you might think the logo is not loading but it is, just copy the **RAW** link by clicking the download button and use that URL <a href="https://github.com/cybertstosi/tv/blob/master/how-to.md">CLICK HERE for logo url help-guide.</a>

-Get GitHub Dark Theme for <a href="https://chrome.google.com/webstore/detail/github-dark-theme/odkdlljoangmamjilkamahebpkgpeacp">CHROME</a> or <a href="https://addons.mozilla.org/en-US/firefox/addon/github-dark-theme/">FIREFOX</a>

 Here's a preview of some of the logos on a dark background(not a real software):
 <img src="https://raw.githubusercontent.com/cybertstosi/tv/master/misc/contrastDemo2.jpg" width="100%">